 When you feel overwhelmed, write down how you are feeling.
 I keep a journal in my nightstand so I can get all of my negative thoughts and feelings out without going crazy.

 Sit on the porch, lie in your bed, sit in the laundry room floor… Find where you can be still and quiet for a few minutes and go there.

 Find a creative outlet that refills you.
 For me, it is writing and caring for animals.
-This blog was born out of my need to connect to the “outside world” and it has truly been a sanity saver.
+My blogs were born out of my need to connect to the “outside world” and they have truly been sanity savers for me.

 I am not a morning person, but I try to adhere to a morning self-care routine to start my day on the right foot.
 I get some basic chores done, drink coffee, read, and enjoy the quiet before the chaos of the day begins.